-Before becoming an ‘early career’ academic in various UK HE institutions, I’d been working in and around the Horn of Africa since 2009.
+Before becoming an ‘early career’ academic in various UK universities, I’d been working in Horn of Africa since 2009.
 I was first employed by the University of Hargeisa (Somaliland) setting up a new English language department for undergraduates.
 Between 2012-2015 I worked as a Somali interpreter for the International Committee of the Red Cross, mostly in prisons in south central Somalia and Puntland.
-I completed my PhD thesis on media and natioalism in Somalia at the University of Edinburgh’s Centre of African Studies in 2017.
+I completed my PhD thesis on media and nationalism in Somalia at the University of Edinburgh’s Centre of African Studies in 2017.

 Before all that: I grew up in Newport, South Wales.
-The surname is anglicised Romanian: my Grandfather emmigrated from the Old Country to the States back in the day, and the name (Cionca) changed along the way.
+The surname is anglicised Romanian: my Grandfather emmigrated from the old country to the US back in the day, and the name (Cionca) changed along the way.

 Back to present: I’m a husband to Isabelle and a father to Sam.
 I enjoy all the usual stuff, particularly rambling around the Bedfordshire countryside and pointing at farm animals.